findinpath/trino-docker-compose-cluster-hive-minio/README.md

 This project can be used to setup a [Trino](https://trino.io/) cluster with `docker-compose`.

-The Trino cluster makes use of the [tpch](https://trino.io/docs/current/connector/tpch.html) catalog for benchmarking the performance of the cluster computations.
+The Trino cluster makes use of the [hive](https://trino.io/docs/current/connector/hive.html) catalog for doing data processing on top of [MinIO](https://min.io/) object storage.

 ## Cluster setup

 Setting up initially the cluster (composed of a coordinator and a worker) can be done through the command:

 ```bash